 Bio

-Taylor Kessler Faulkner is a postdoctoral scholar and UW Data Science Postdoctoral Fellow in Siddhartha Srinivasa's Personal Robotics Lab at the University of Washington.
-She graduated from UT Austin in August 2022 with a PhD in Computer Science, where she worked with Prof. Andrea Thomaz in the Socially Intelligent Machines Lab and was funded for three years by a NSF Graduate Research Fellowship.
-Taylor received her B.S. in Computer Science from Denison University in 2016, with minors in Mathematics and Music Performance, graduating summa cum laude with a President's Medal for her work in the Math and Computer Science Department and involvement in the Music Department.
+Taylor Kessler Faulkner is a lecturer in the Paul G. Allen School of Computer Science & Engineering at the University of Washington (UW).
+She recently finished a postdoc as a UW Data Science Postdoctoral Fellow in Siddhartha Srinivasa's Personal Robotics Lab at UW, after receiving a PhD in Computer Science at The University of Texas at Austin where she was an NSF Graduate Research Fellow with Prof. Andrea Thomaz in the Socially Intelligent Machines Lab.
+Taylor received her B.S. in Computer Science from Denison University in 2016, with minors in Mathematics and Music Performance.

 Contact Me - taylorkf@cs.washington.edu